 fieldmaps are available–, EPI to T1w registration, and an anatomical-to-standard

-transform from T1w/T2w preprocessing) to map the EPI
+transform from Preprocessing of structural MRI) to map the

 image to the standard spaces given by the